Monday, 22 August 2022

 7) Celestine

-Fig. 23 - The large celestine cluster from the ren faire (left), and the medium-sized cluster from the RBA collection.
+Fig. 23 - The large celestine cluster from the ren faire (left), and the small cluster from the RBA collection.
 Both feature beautiful crystals and the typical grey-blue tones.

-Fig. 24 - The large celestine cluster from the ren faire (left), and the medium-sized cluster from the RBA collection.
+Fig. 24.1 - The large celestine cluster from the ren faire (left), and the small cluster from the RBA collection (right).

 Fig 25.1 - The large celestine cluster from the ren faire